Stephen Kinsella

-Stephen Kinsella (born 1978) is an Irish economist.
-He is Associate Professor of Economics at the University of Limerick's Kemmy Business School in Ireland and a columnist with Ireland's Sunday Business Post.
+Stephen Kinsella (born 17/08/1978) is an Irish economist.
+He is Professor of Economics at the University of Limerick's Kemmy Business School in Ireland and a columnist with TheCurrency.News and was previously a columnist for the Sunday Business Post and the Irish Independent.
 He has written a number of books about the Irish economy.
 He is associated with the Post Keynesian school of economic thought in general and the development of stock flow consistent models in particular.
 He co-hosts a podcast Ann & Steve Talk Stuff, with Ann Blake.

 Education

 Kinsella has a BA from Trinity College, Dublin, a PhD from NUI, Galway, and a second PhD from the New School for Social Research.